wcgrizolli/surface_from_gradient/README.md

 ## Documentation

-The original `MATLAB` codes are described here:
+The original `MATLAB` codes are described on the links below.
+They are for reference and credits only.
+It is not necessary to download any file.
+[Step 3](https://github.com/wcgrizolli/surface_from_gradient#step-3---installing-the-matlab-files) below will take care of the download of the `MATLAB©` files

 1) [Agrawal, A., Raskar, R., & Chellappa, R. (2006).
 What Is the Range of Surface Reconstructions from a Gradient Field?](https://doi.org/10.1007/11744023_45)